browserext/browserext.github.io/charter/index.md

 that apply in the current browser environment.

-[Device API Working Group](http://www.w3.org/2009/dap/) : The Device API Working Group's deliverables include an API for requesting and managing user permissions to use device features.
+[Device API Working Group](http://www.w3.org/2009/dap/) : The Device API Working Group’s deliverables include an API for requesting and managing user permissions to use device features.